jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/step3.md

 *Easy, right?!*

 Before moving on.
-This instance **does have access controle enabled**, that's why you can freely connect without user and password.
+This instance **does not have access control enabled**, that's why you can freely connect without user and password.

-For security stand-point, it is not allowed neither advised on productive enviroments.
+For security stand-point, it is not a configuration advised for productive environments.

 ## Building your connection string: